 Repairing holes in the cartilage, or cartilage defects can be challenging.
 There is little consensus on which technique is best.
 The latest technique available to treat cartilage defects is the DeNovo Cartilage Repair Technique, and the early results are promising.

 Prior to DeNovo, the options available to us included procedures where we made small holes into the area where the bone marrow resides.
 The goal of this procedure was to get the bone marrow cells to populate the hole in the cartilage and grow into a new cartilage surface.
 Although somewhat successful, this “microfracture” procedure did not produce “normal” cartilage, and the results tend to degrade with time.

 Prior to the approval of the DeNovo cartilage repair process, we were also able to take pieces of cartilage from a cadaver and transplant it into the defect in your knee.
 Although this procedure works well for many cartilage defects, the issue is the availability of fresh cartilage grafts and the size of the cartilage defect that we are able to treat.

 One last technique available to us is called the Carticel procedure.
 This technique involves two operations.
 One to harvest cartilage cells from your knee, and a second procedure to re-implant those cells a few months later after they had been grown – amplified in a laboratory at Genzyme.

 What is the DeNovo Cartilage Repair Technique?

 The DeNovo process uses cartilage tissue from organ donors under the age of 13.
-The reason why the age of the donor is important is because children possess incredible healing and regenerative potential in comparison to adults.
-In addition, the cartilage cells in children are far more dense.
-This means there are many more cells per graft then if we used cartilage cells from a mature adult.
+The reason why the age of the donor is important is that children possess incredible healing and regenerative potential in comparison to adults.
+In addition, the cartilage cells in children are far denser.
+This means there are many more cells per graft than if we used cartilage cells from a mature adult.
 These young cartilage cells also lack certain proteins, so there is no risk of rejection.